Data Center Construction

 Typical deliverables

-• Front-end planning around electrical yard, shell, and support-space sequencing.
+• Front-end planning around electrical yard, shell, and support-space sequencing — including utility coordination with CenterPoint Energy for high-density power service in Fort Bend County.

-• Trade coordination covering concrete, structural, and utility coordination for equipment-ready turnover.
+• Trade coordination covering concrete, structural, and utility coordination for equipment-ready turnover — with slab design calibrated for heavy equipment loads on Missouri City black gumbo clay.

-• Field execution built to protect commissioning support and phased activation planning.
+• Field execution built to protect commissioning support and phased activation planning — sequencing construction around the owner's equipment delivery and startup milestones.

 Process